edp17/-waydroid-jfltexx/README.md

-# Waydroid-treltexx Sailfish OS packaging
+# Waydroid-jfltexx Sailfish OS packaging

 ## User Usage

 * Install `waydroid` and `waydroid-settings` packages.
 * As root (devel-su) run the command `waydroid init` which will download the required root filesystems.
 See `waydroid init -h` for the list of available images.
-* Install `waydroid-treltexx` package.
+* Install `waydroid-jfltexx` package.
 * Reboot (container service will start next boot).

 If using *waydroid-settings*: